-There are times when we English majors simply have to concede that images trump words.
+There are times when we English majors simply have to concede that images are better than words.

 I know of no other country like Iceland.
 It holds mountains, waterfalls, high deserts, rich pastures, and tiny villages tucked under the looming shadow of glacier-topped peaks.
 One valley would be lush and green, and the next as bleak as the surface of the moon.
 Other than one 15-minute nap, I don’t think I missed a single section of the entire trip, for I was mesmerized by what was unfolding.
 Each night I dreamed of what we had seen that day, the images and colors gliding one into the next with wraith-like fluidity.